Quantum Bayes Classifiers and Their Application in Image Classification: Introduction

 \section{Introduction}

-As a tool for studying causal relationships between variables and inferring the impact of variable states on outcomes, Bayesian networks are widely used in various fields such as machine learning and data science, including Monte Carlo analysis \cite{MosegaardSambridge-426}, reliability and risk analysis \cite{ModarresGroth-449}, health monitoring \cite{Daniels-420}, healthcare \cite{GaryJarrett-422}, and biomedical systems \cite{WongLin-428}.
-The size of a Bayesian network depends on the number of nodes and the dependencies among them \cite{Kwisthout-427}, and learning and inference in large networks can be challenging.
-Large-scale Bayesian networks have been proven to be an NP-hard problem \cite{ChickeringHeckerman-421}.
-The emergence of quantum computing has provided a new solution to this problem.
+As a powerful tool for studying causal relationships between variables and inferring the impact of variable states on outcomes, Bayesian networks are widely used in machine learning and data science, including Monte Carlo analysis \cite{MosegaardSambridge-426}, reliability and risk analysis \cite{ModarresGroth-449}, health monitoring \cite{Daniels-420}, healthcare \cite{GaryJarrett-422}, and biomedical systems \cite{WongLin-428}, etc. The size of a Bayesian network depends on the number of nodes and their dependencies \cite{Kwisthout-427}.
+Learning and inference in complex networks can be challenging, especially when dealing with large-scale Bayesian networks, which have been proven to be an NP-hard problem \cite{ChickeringHeckerman-421}.
+The emergence of quantum computing offers a new solution to this challenge.

-In recent years, many quantum algorithms have demonstrated certain advantages over classical computation, providing acceleration in comparison.
-For example, the Shor's algorithm \cite{Shor-97} achieves exponential acceleration compared to classical computation in solving the problem of factorizing large numbers.
-The Grover's algorithm \cite{Grover-225} achieves quadratic acceleration in unstructured search.
-In addition, quantum algorithms based on classical machine learning, such as quantum support vector machine \cite{RebentrostMohseni-82} and quantum $K$-nearest neighbor \cite{DangJiang-419}, also demonstrate quantum acceleration properties.
+In recent years, many quantum algorithms have demonstrated quantum supremacy for achieving certain accelerations over their classical counterparts.
+For example, the Shor's algorithm \cite{Shor-97} achieves exponential acceleration in solving the large number factorization problem.
+The Grover's algorithm \cite{Grover-225} achieves quadratic acceleration in searching the unstructured data.
+In addition, quantum algorithms based on classical machine learning, such as quantum support vector machine \cite{RebentrostMohseni-82} and quantum $K$-nearest neighbor \cite{DangJiang-419}, have also demonstrated quantum accelerations.
 Image classification is a fundamental problem in computer vision.
-In recent years, several quantum machine learning models have been used for image classification.
-These models include quantum convolutional neural networks \cite{CongChoi-181,KerenidisLandman-432,HurKim-435,GongPei-455}, quantum $K$-nearest neighbor algorithm \cite{DangJiang-419}, and quantum ensemble methods \cite{SchuldPetruccione-326,MacalusoClissa-437,AraujoDaSilva-438,MacalusoLodi-431,ZhangWang-409}, etc.
+With the advancement of quantum machine learning, several quantum classifiers have been developed for image classification, including quantum convolutional neural networks \cite{CongChoi-181,KerenidisLandman-432,HurKim-435,GongPei-455}, quantum $K$-nearest neighbor algorithm \cite{DangJiang-419}, and quantum ensemble methods \cite{SchuldPetruccione-326,MacalusoClissa-437,AraujoDaSilva-438,MacalusoLodi-431,ZhangWang-409}, etc. Recent progresses of quantum classifiers could be found in \cite{LiDeng-479}.